-Unfortunately, it is this inferiority women have inevitably gone through that the society, regardless if they are male or female, are quick to downgrade their ability to lead and conduct, merely because they are leaning more on the emotional side.
+Unfortunately, it is these inferiority women have inevitably gone through that the society, regardless if they are male or female, are quick to downgrade their ability to lead and conduct, merely because they are leaning more on the emotional side.
 Even women who use Audit Power Tools or are in the construction business are still being downgraded by men who do not believe in their ability.
 A question for those who thought women are such, do they not consider that possessing a compassionate trait can create harmony among genders?
 There is no reason to compete against each other if there is nothing to win for.

 “It was just a joke, don’t take it seriously!” is what women get in response whenever they speak up.
-Even making fun of something has its own limits and sexist remarks are already too much and off the charts.
+Even making fun of something has their own limits and sexist remarks are already too much and off the charts.
 What makes it all the more shocking is, there are a total of 122 subtly sexist remarks thrown against women, and that is only the ‘subtle’ part.

 Here are 4 derogatory remarks labeled on women which everyone, no matter what gender, should avoid using:

 Pardon the vulgarity.
 Wh*re, h*e, b*tch – you name it.
-The number of synonyms this remark has said a lot about the stereotype this gender has.
+The number of synonyms this remark has says a lot about the stereotype this gender has.
 Women are often portrayed as sexual objects, and sleeping around multiple people causes them to be called such.
 The ironic thing about this is, men did the same, yet they are able to walk away from their actions just because, well, “boys will be boys.”
 Women, however, are slutty and shameless just because they breathe.
 The double standard definitely stood out like a sore thumb, but society turns a blind eye to the problem and feigns ignorance of the real problem circling around women.

 “When will you have another kid, George?”